gestimation/cifmodeling/README.md

-`cifplot()` is a streamlined, opinionated wrapper around `cifcurve()`, which calculate the Kaplan–Meier estimator and the Aalen–Johansen estimator.
-It returns a survfit-compatible object, enabling use of standard methods such as:
+`cifplot()` is a streamlined, opinionated wrapper around `cifcurve()`, which calculate the Kaplan–Meier estimator and the Aalen–Johansen estimator. `cifcurve()` returns a survfit-compatible object, enabling use of standard methods such as:

 - `summary()` — time-by-time estimates with standard errors and confidence intervals
-- `plot()` — base R stepwise survival or CIF curves
+- `plot()` — base R stepwise survival/CIF curves
 - `mean()` — restricted mean survival estimates with confidence intervals
 - `quantile()` — quantile estimates with confidence intervals